Naval Shipyard Workers and Asbestos Cancer

 In the years before and during World War II, thousands of naval shipyard workers were subjected to asbestos exposure at toxic levels.
-These men and women include both military personnel and civilians (sometimes known as "yardbirds") who spent months, often years, building and repairing the ships that were crucial to the war effort.
+These men and women include both military personnel and civilians who spent months, often years, building and repairing the ships in a navy shipyard.
+Asbestos was a popular material at the time, and mesothelioma among naval shipyard workers is alarmingly common.
+The shipbuilding industry has one of the highest rates of asbestos diseases, including mesothelioma, because of the many ship components that are in part or completely made of asbestos.
+The decades from the pre-World War II years until the 1970s saw the highest use of asbestos by naval shipyard workers.

 Naval Shipyard Workers in Other Eras

-World War II naval shipyard workers were not the only people whose asbestos exposure was dangerously high; Navy shipyard workers who were active in peacetime, the Korean Conflict, and the Vietnam War were also at risk, as were their family members.
-Inadequate asbestos safety precautions at any shipyard or other location where asbestos is used can produce diseases such as mesothelioma cancer and asbestosis.
+World War II naval shipyard workers were not the only people whose asbestos exposure was dangerously high; navy shipyard workers who were active in peacetime, the Korean Conflict, and the Vietnam War were also at risk, as were their family members.
+Inadequate asbestos safety precautions at a shipyard or any other location where asbestos is used can cause diseases such as mesothelioma and asbestosis.
+The naval shipyard workers who have developed mesothelioma include both men and women, Navy personnel and civilian contractors, and the family members of those who worked in the shipyard near asbestos, such as:

-Asbestos was commonly and widely used in both the vessels and in the shipyards themselves as an insulator, a fireproof material, and as a friction-resistant component of vehicles and machinery.
-Asbestos was nearly everywhere around navy ships, in applications such as:
+Asbestos was commonly and widely used in both the vessels and the shipyards themselves as an insulator, a fireproof material, and a friction-resistant component of vehicles and machinery.
+You may be at risk for developing mesothelioma if you ever worked in a navy shipyard.
+Asbestos exposure was common, and people did not realize the serious side effects of working with it.
+Asbestos could be found nearly everywhere around navy ships, in applications such as:

 - Welding blankets